carmenbianca/report-liferay/report.md

   this in favour of manual testing.
 Writing integration tests would have fixed the behaviour of the main function, while I found it much more valuable to continually alter the behaviour of the main function in a prototyping manner.

+For posterity's sake, a small overview of the tests are included in figure
+\ref{test-results}.

 ### Process of implementation